 If you want a new habit, you have to fall in love with a new ritual.

-Now there are a few other things that come to mind when it comes to new habits failing, however, you will find those in my upcoming guide “Engineering Habits.”
-Best of all you will be able to get it right on this site, free!
+Now there are a few other things that come to mind when it comes to new habits failing, however, you will find those in my guide “Engineering Habits.”
+Again, it’s free, and I’m plugging it in because I think its an easy read and has been downloaded over 3,500+ times.
+There are a lot of great books and experts like BJ Fogg out there.
+I just try to break it down into my laymen’s terms.

-That being said, I hope this spurs some thinking to your thought process next time you want to change or create a new habit.
+That being said, I hope this spurs some thinking to your thought process next time you want to change or create a new habit (like myself)

 - Focus on 1 thing